From Krisna himself

 Who I am:

-My name is Krisna Esquivel and I am from Richmond, California.
-As a 4th year at UC Berkeley, I am majoring in Chicano Studies and minoring in Education.
-I have become a part of multiple communities here on Berkeley's campus such as EOP, DSP, NavCal, Nav2Cal, Lambda Theta Phi, and Latinx Caucus.
+My name is Krisna Esquivel and I am a recent graduate of UC Berkeley with a BA in Chicano Studies and minor in Education.
+I have become a part of multiple communities on Berkeley's campus such as EOP, DSP, NAVCAL, NAV2CAL, Lambda Theta Phi, and Latinx Caucus.
 Additionally, I am also a Fiat Lux and McNair scholar with the goal of pursuing Graduate School in the field of Education.

 Where I'm from: